Application data

 .AddDefaultTokenProviders();

-More details of configuring your application for identity management can be found in a previous post.
+More details of configuring your application for identity management can be found in the previous posts where I showed how to create identity applications in .NET Core applications, and how to customize user identity in .NET Core applications.

 Next, add a method.
 Call it Initialize().